kamilkisiela/apollo-angular/website/docs/development-and-testing/testing.md

 ---
-title: Testing Apollo in Angular
+title: Testing
-description: Have peace of mind when using apollo-angular in production
+description: Have peace of mind when using apollo-angular in production and learn how to test GraphQL in Angular
 ---

 Running tests against code meant for production has long been a best practice.
 It provides additional security for the code that's already written, and prevents accidental regressions in the future.
 Components utilizing `apollo-angular`, the Angular implementation of Apollo Client, are no exception.